A Maryland suburb known for a slaveholding past confronts its racist present

 “It made me sad,” he said.
 “You hear the stories, and it’s sad.”

 Kipke said he doesn’t think Pasadena is much different from other towns across Maryland.
-Rather, he suspects that the spotlight on Keemer’s situation raised awareness, and led to increased reporting.
-The majority of hate incidents reported in the town in 2018 involved incidents at Cheasapeake High.
+Rather, he suspects that the spotlight on Keemer’s situation raised awareness and led to increased reporting.
+The majority of hate incidents reported in the town in 2018 involved incidents at Chesapeake High.

 Still, regardless of the number, Kipke said the mistreatment of Black people because of their skin color is “wrong, immoral.”

-Kipke vowed to continue engaging with Black residents on solutions and said he is closely watching the work being done by a group of lawmakers who will recommend policing policy changes in Maryland.
+He vowed to continue engaging with Black residents on solutions and said he is closely watching the work being done by a group of lawmakers who will recommend policing policy changes in Maryland.
 He is especially interested in no-knock warrants since the fatal shooting of Breonna Taylor by police in Louisville this spring.

-Kipke said his concern about racism and potential bias in policing does not negate his support for police officers.
+Kipke said his concern about racism and potential bias in policing does not negate his support for officers.
 “Police officers being painted as corrupt, I reject that,” he said.
 “And painting America as a horrible place, I reject that.”

 “Uppercase Black Lives Matter, that organization is political in nature, that is an organization aimed at social justice, a political philosophy that I don’t agree with,” Kipke said.
 “Lowercase Black lives matter, I’m supportive of every person in my community . . . and I’m going to stand up for them.”